Apr 13, 2021

 7. Can you share with us what CKGSB has been doing to incorporate social responsibility into its curriculum?

 A: As a business school, we want to make sure that students leave this place with social responsibility built into everything that they do.
-We emphasize the importance of the humanities and philanthropy in their business practices.
+We emphasize the importance of the humanities and social innovation in their business practices.
 For example, our degree program students have to complete 48-hours of community service before they graduate.
 I designed a course titled “Business for Good” for our EMBA students, who are primarily private business leaders, in order to leverage their expertise and solve social issues on a larger scale.
 In the process, their businesses become more sustainable too.
 This year I am reforming this course by adding a year-long practice course with the idea to encourage students to apply what they learn from my class to their own businesses in order to achieve greater sustainability.

 8. What is the general picture of sustainability in Chinese businesses from your perspective?

 A: After growing rapidly for nearly four decades, China has realized that it has sacrificed a lot for its economic growth.
 I’m very inspired to see some Chinese companies along with international companies addressing the balance between economic benefits and social impact.
 China is quite open to innovative ways in using technology to address social issues.
 For example, Tencent Game balanced its profits and social responsibilities by setting up time limits for kids under 12-years-old after noticing the negative effects of gaming on children.
 In the case of Delong Steel, a well-known private steel company in China, it invested heavily in upgrading and innovating its production and waste-dealing equipment.
 By doing so, it not only increased its production capacity, raised its brand image and lifted its product margin, but also turned its industrial park into a scenic spot, balancing its economic values with its environmental concerns.
 There are also other companies, big and small, joining this effort to be more sustainable.
-Obviously, there is a long way to go, but I think sustainability will be the new focus among Chinese businesses in the foreseeable future.
+Obviously, there is a long way to go, but I think the ability to be socially innovative will be the new focus among Chinese businesses in the foreseeable future.